kant/android-kubernetes-blockchain/README.md

 * Install [Node.js](https://nodejs.org/)

-* Install [Docker](https://www.docker.com) by following the instructions [here](https://www.docker.com/community-edition#/download) for your preferrerd operating system.
+* Install [Docker](https://www.docker.com) by following the instructions [here](https://www.docker.com/community-edition#/download) for your preferred operating system.
 You would need docker if you want to build and use your own images.

 * Install [Android Studio](https://developer.android.com/studio/).